3 The border inspection process

 - mechanically propelled rollers

-- tractors (other than agricultural tractors) and machines, including trailers, for use solely in mom-agricultural land management or roading operations, whether for traction or otherwise
+- tractors (other than agricultural tractors) and machines, including trailers, for use solely in non-agricultural land management or roading operations, whether for traction or otherwise

 - agricultural motor vehicles